andr1976/HydDown/Manual.md

 $$ T_{wall}(i+1) = T_{wall}(i)  + \frac{\dot{Q}_{outer} - \dot{Q}_{inner} } {c_p m_{vessel}} \Delta t $$

 where $\dot{Q}_{outer}$ is the convective heat transfer to or from the ambient surroundings from the outer surface of the vessel, with positive values indicating that heat is transferred from the surroundings to the vessel wall.
-This is either a fixed heat transfer coefficient (for now) with a specified ambient temperature or a calculated fire heat load.
+This is either a fixed heat transfer coefficient with a specified ambient temperature (outer surface) or a calculated fire heat load.
 $\dot{Q}_{inner}$ is the internal heat transfer, either a fixed number or calculated as natural convection (for discharge) or mixed natural and forced convection (filling).

+When the temperature profile of the vessel wall is calculated using the 1-D transient conductivity equation the vessel temperature as calculated above represent the mean vessel temperature and addition to this the outer and inner wall temperatures are calculated.

 If a fixed $\dot{Q}$ is provided or a fixed overall heat transfer coefficient is provided the vessel wall temperature heat balance is not solved.